Andyargueasae/chloroscan/docs/source/main/inputs_and_outputs.rst

 We also generate a violin plot showing the distribution of pooled average depths for all MAGs in the sample.
 The output is in ``output/working/visualizations``.
 The file ``depth_distribution.png`` is a violin plot showing the distribution of pooled average depths for all MAGs in the sample.
 For each bin, we plot their contig-level taxonomy classification in pie charts.
 The are named as ``{Batch_name}_{bin_id}_taxonomy_composition.png``.

+We also generate a krona plot for visualizing the count of each taxon's contigs in the sample.
+It's path is ``output/krona.html``.

 8. Some notes.
 ============================
 Parameters used for this analysis are stored in ``output/arguments.txt`` for users to check.